petsc/petsc/src/docs/sphinx_docs/developers/documentation.rst

 * Fix section labels and links
 * Fix links with literals in the link text
 * Itemized lists
-* Replace Tikz with graphviz (or images or something else)
+* Replace Tikz images or convert to standalone and render
 * Replace/fix tables
 * Replace included source code with "literalinclude" (see :ref:`sphinx_guidelines`)
 * (please add more common fixes here as you find them) ...